 The family and the home environment are crucial factors of professional development of the teaching faculties.
 A participant faculty (T3) of the Central Department said that most of the teachers don't have ICT friendly environment at their homes.
 Only a few teachers are qualified for T-L process by combining technology and assessment system.
 Due to teachers' mindset, they are lacking the latest knowledge of ICT.
 The students are very smart in using ICT whereas teachers have difficulty in adjustment.
 Likewise, another participant faculty (T4) pointed out that it is difficult to purchase new devices such as computer, high speed internet facilities for T-L process because of the weak household financial condition of the teachers k and their salary is also not sufficient to afford to all necessary ICT facilities.
-According to the teachers of the OAA certified campuses, they have conflict in their families and are suffering from psychological stress due to their involvement in all the three shifts (morning, day and evening) in the campus.
+According to the teachers of the QAA certified campuses, they have conflict in their families and are suffering from psychological stress due to their involvement in all the three shifts (morning, day and evening) in the campus.
 Therefore, the T-L process has been disrupted in their campuses.
 The FGD information of the teachers from Central Department of Education was that there is minimal facility of ICT room/conference hall/discussion room that contributes to ICT skills development for T-L process in the campus.
 Even if there are those facilities, there is no regular repairing/maintenance of ICT-Lab and the computers.
 The part-time teachers of constituent campuses also expressed their views during FGDs.
-One among the participant faculty members explained that they received too low salary to live in a homely environment.
+One among the participant faculty members explained that that they received too low salary to live in a homely environment.
 If issues of part-time teachers are not managed institutionally, the T-L process will be hindered.
 They are not getting even the minimum salary on time.
 There is a lot of discrimination with the part-time teachers in the campuses.
-The participant faculties of constituent campuses mentioned that the physical facilities of the campus were old, due to which there were difficulties in the T-L process.
-Due to the political pressure of students in the campus, difficult situations were created in the classroom T-L Process.
+The participant faculties of constituent campuses mentioned that the physical facilities of the campus were old, due to which there were the classroom T-L Process.